vision-ari/cybersecurity-portfolio/README.md

 To verify success, wait five minutes to give ELK time to start up.

-Then, run: `curl http://10.0.0.8:5601`.
+Then, run: `curl http://[ELK Private IP]:5601`.
 This is the address of Kibana.
 If the installation succeeded, this command should print HTML to the console.

 Check if you ELK server is running:

 `http://[your.VM.IP]:5601/app/kibana`

+If you do not see the ELK server landing page, open a terminal and SSH into the ELK server.

+  - Run `docker container list -a` to verify that the container is on.

+  - If it isn't, run `docker start elk`.